 5. Finally, click on New and enter this Path: C:\Windows\SysWow64.

-Once done, restart your PC for the changes to apply.
+Once done, restart your PC to apply the changes.

 A system reset is like a factory reset for a PC.
 It restores every function and helps get everything back to normal.
 However, all applications will be uninstalled.
-A system reset will for sure fix your command prompt not working issue.
+A system reset will fix your command prompt not working.
 Follow these simple steps:

 1. Click on the Start Button and go to Settings.